 concerned individuals against the resolution.

-violation.
+rights violation.
 According to the resolution, the defamation of religions and incitement to religious hatred in general could lead to social disharmony and violations of human rights.
-It also claims there is a need to effectively combat defamation of
+It also claims there is a need to effectively combat

 The resolution seeks to protect ideas instead of individuals undermining the true purpose of international human rights law, remarked Open Doors.
 It also legitimizes national blasphemy laws used by countries such as Pakistan to silence